pdennis/publiclibrarian/readme.md

 3. **Running the Script**:

     Place the images you want to process in the  `pictures` directory.

+    Arrange the pictures so the book titles are as easy to read as possible.
+They can be just the spines, or the covers.
+Works a little better when text is horizonal.
+Covers will be more reliable.
+Try not to do more than 10 in a single picture.
+Robot get confused.ß

     Then, run the script using:

     ```
     python script.py